abhilash-dasgate77/CircuitPowerPlay/README.md

 For a 1-bit register reg1(en_t,d,c) #d - data bit, c - clk (negative 0/ positive 1), en_t - register enable time in clocks.

 reg1(en_t,d,c)[0] is the output time by next state $Q$ and reg1(en_t,d,c)[1] is the output time by next state $\overline{Q}$.

+## How to use the future_powerplay.py tool

+To see the output just type "python3 future_powerplay.py".

+Don't modify the second last argument of any calling function.